-The Greater Boston Vintage Society is a social group designed to promote vintage events and historical education throughout the Boston and New England areas.
+The Greater Boston Vintage Society is a social group designed to promote vintage events and historical education throughout the Boston and New England area.
 GBVS runs it’s own events on the average of one per month.
-Generally, theme’s stem from historical context of the 1900 to the 1960’s.
-Events are often featured at local museum’s and historical places of interest in the area.
+Generally theme’s stem from historical context of the 1900 to the 1960’s.
+Events are often featured at local museum’s and historical sites.
 GBVS is proud to sponsor and spread interest for these organizations.
 If you have interest in having GBVS for an event, connect with us via the Contact page.
 For info on upcoming events check out the Calendar page.
 Below is a small FAQ about getting into this hobby:

 What is a vintage event?